-If you could use a little extra support, then Compass could be the right program for you.
+If you could use a little extra support, then Compass is the right program for you.

-It is our hope that Compass will equip you towards graduation and prepare you for the work God has uniquely called you to do.
+It is our hope that Compass will equip you toward graduation and prepare you for the work God has uniquely called you to do.

 Benefits of Compass

 - Students will take 12 credit hours per semester freshman year.

 - Students will register for select courses designed to boost academic performance.

 - Required study hall hours with staff supervision and support.